thekucays/flptst-api/README.md

 ## Running The Project
 - Open this project folder on Eclipse
 - Open up `TestExample.java`
-- Click `Run` to run individual test case, or click `Run All` to run the suitye / all test cases
+- Click `Run` to run individual test case, or click `Run All` to run the suite / all test cases
   - report generated on `test-output` folder